riyankhan/Python-Micro-Projects/README.md

 # Python Mini Projects

 This repository contains Micro and Mini projects for the novice Python learners.
-The codes are optimized for Python 3 and it should work on Python 2 as well with some modifications.
+The codes are optimized for Python 3 and it should work on Python 2 as well but with some modifications.

 - Integer to Binary converter
 - Random number generator